hendriks73/jipes/src/site/markdown/index.md

 Unlike many other digital signal processing (DSP) libraries or frameworks, Jipes is not meant for real time processing of a single audio stream that is manipulated and eventually played back.
-Instead, it focuses on efficiently executing mutiple processing pipelines that transform a signal into a feature or feature set.
+Instead, it focuses on efficiently executing multiple processing pipelines that transform a signal into a feature or feature set.
 While doing so, Jipes attempts to avoid duplication of work, by applying some simple optimizations.
 For example, if two pipelines each require the same audio data, a certain window size, application of a Hann window and the transformation of the signal via FFT, Jipes will perform these processing steps exactly once.
 Only when processing